Jamie Mohr, Director

 Recent Exhibitions include Gordon Matta-Clark: Anarchitect at the Bronx Museum of the Arts, New York City (November 2017), co-curated with Sergio Bessa.
 The exhibition was critically acclaimed and subsequently toured to the Jeu de Paume, Paris, France (June 2018); Kumu Kunstimuuseum, Tallinn, Estonia (February 2019); and the Rose Art Museum at Brandeis University, Waltham, MA, (September 2019).

 Dr. Alexander Meszler, Vice President

-Alexander is an organist, performing artist, and researcher.
-In 2018, he received a Fulbright grant that allowed him to move to Versailles, France where he studied the organ and completed research on secularism and the organ.
-He has performed or presented at conferences of the European Association for the Study of Religions, The Society for the Scientific Study of Religion, the American Guild of Organists, the Historical Keyboard Society of North America, and the Westfield Center for Historical Keyboard Studies.
-He holds a Doctor of Musical Arts degree from Arizona State University and currently teaches at Syracuse University.
+Alexander is an organist dedicated to interdisciplinary performance and research.
+He currently serves as Assistant Professor of Organ and College Organist at Luther College in Decorah, IA.
+With Kimberly Marshall, he is the General editor for a forthcoming online Encyclopedia of the Organ that will contain 4,000 articles about the organ.
+He has performed or presented at conferences of the European Association for the Study of Religions, The Society for the Scientific Study of Religion, the American Guild of Organists, and the Westfield Center for Historical Keyboard Studies.
+As a Fulbright recipient, he studied in Versailles, France and he holds a Doctor of Musical Arts degree from Arizona State University.

 Matt Samolis, Treasurer